Closed-ended question definition:

 - Respondents are more likely to answer about sensitive topics

-- There are fewer irrelevant or confused answers to questions
+- There are fewer irrelevant or confusing answers to questions

 - Less articulate or less literate respondents are not at a disadvantage